|Home||About us||Commercial Photography||Print Gallery||Articles/reviews/blog|

 Kolor have now released version 3 of the software, which adds a number of features and refinements.
 There are two versions Autopano Giga and Autopano Pro (differences listed below)

 The fundamental operation of the software is unchanged, so I'm concentrating here on a few of the more visible changes that impact on my work as an architectural and landscape photographer.
-If you are new to the software I really do suggest you also read the V2.6 review, since I go into a lot more detail about how you use the software, and just as importantly, why you would use different aspects of it.

 This review is based on using the Apple Mac version of the software, but the Windows and Linux versions are similar.